hslatman/awesome-threat-intelligence/README.md

 ## Tools

-All kinds of tools for parsing, creating and editing Theat Intelligence.
+All kinds of tools for parsing, creating and editing Threat Intelligence.
 Mostly IOC based.

 <table>
     <tr>